deroproject/derohe/Readme.md

 - DERO rocket bulletproof transactions structures are not compatible with other implementations.

 &nbsp; &nbsp; &nbsp; &nbsp; Also there are several optimizations planned in near future in Dero rocket bulletproofs which will lead to several times performance boost.
-Presently they are under study for bugs, verifications, compatibilty etc.
+Presently they are under study for bugs, verifications, compatibility etc.

 #### 51% Attack Resistant

 &nbsp; &nbsp; &nbsp; &nbsp; DERO DAG implementation builds outs a main chain from the DAG network of blocks which refers to main blocks (100% reward) and side blocks (8% rewards).
 Side blocks contribute to chain PoW security and thus traditional 51% attacks are not possible on DERO network.
-If DERO network finds another block at the same height, instead of choosing one, DERO include both blocks.
+If DERO network finds another block at the same height, instead of choosing one, DERO includes both blocks.
 Thus, rendering the 51% attack futile.

 #### DERO Mining